Coping with cancer at work

 Know your rights

-Most employers will treat you with empathy, but even the more hard-nosed ones are legally obliged to make reasonable adjustments to help you.
+Most employers will treat you with empathy, and they are legally obliged to make reasonable adjustments to help you.

 In the UK, the law protects you as soon as you are diagnosed with cancer.
 That protection extends to when you’re in remission too.
-Plus, it applies to employees, the self-employed and job applicants.
+Plus, it applies to employees, and job applicants.

 It covers any kind of discrimination, including things like: